The word blockchain is popping up everywhere these days, but what exactly does it mean?

 Blockchain is an umbrella term for a variety of technologies, including decentralized ledgers that operate on open networks.

-- The first important concept to understand is the idea of a distributed ledger.
-A ledger is a database of transactions and “distributed” means that it’s not stored in one place.
-There are multiple identical copies stored in “nodes” all across the world.
+- The 1st important concept to understand is the idea of a distributed database.
+A blockchain is a database that’s not stored in one place, but on multiple identical “nodes” all across the world.
 Each time 1 node updates, it must communicate with all the other nodes to update their copies as well.